In this section

 You can withdraw from a credit contract by giving written notice at any time before the credit is first provided under the contract.
 You should get legal advice.

-You can also make a complaint directly to the credit provider—but if you're unable to resolve your complaint then the Financial Ombudsman Service (FOS) or the Credit and Investments Ombudsman (CIO) may be able to help.
+You can also make a complaint directly to the credit provider—but if you can’t resolve your complaint then the Australian Financial Complaints Authority (AFCA) may be able to help.

 If your complaint still isn’t resolved, you may need to apply to the court.
 Court applications about unfair contract terms or unjust contracts can be complex.
 Get legal advice.